What Is a Lump in the Earlobe?

 Earlobe cysts, also known as epidermoid cysts, most commonly appear as well-defined soft tissue lumps just beneath the skin of the earlobe.
 Although they most commonly match the colour of the overlying skin, they may occasionally become inflamed and appear red.

 Earlobe cysts usually measure no more than 5 to 6 mm in diameter.
 A sudden increase in size should prompt you to have a clinical assessment with a doctor to rule out anything more serious.
-Cysts often rupture spontaneously by leaking a proteinaceous thick white substance known as keratin.
+Cysts often rupture spontaneously by leaking a proteinaceous, thick, white substance known as keratin.
 In most cases, cysts in the earlobe are harmless and seen as a cosmetic nuisance for most people with them.
 In some cases, an earlobe cyst may become acutely painful and tender, which may suggest an infected cyst, and this will require a further medical assessment to guide the best treatment.

 Painful earlobe

 An infected cyst often presents as a painful and acutely tender lump in the earlobe with redness of the overlying skin.
-An infected earlobe cyst may sometimes burst and result in the formation of skin boil or furuncle.
+An infected earlobe cyst may sometimes burst and result in the formation of a skin boil or furuncle.

 What causes a lump in the earlobe to form?